vtex/ux-writing/docs/first-steps/process.md

 ### UX Writing Request Checklist:

-- Describe the behavior thoroughly.
+1. Describe the behavior thoroughly.
 > Some questions you can answer:
-What is this button’s expected behavior?
+    - What is this button’s expected behavior?
-What does this term mean in our VTEX context?
+    - What does this word mean, in our VTEX context?
-What is the action the user is trying to accomplish?
+    - What is the action the user is trying to accomplish?

-- Share Figma files, or screenshots of where the microcopy will be located on screen.
+2. Share Figma files, or screenshots of where the microcopy will be located on screen.
-> UX writers must understand the dimensions of the avaialable space, and context around the text that will be added.
+> UX writers must understand the dimensions of the avaialable space, and the text's context within the whole page.

 ## I want to request translations for UI text